Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Model and Probability Space

 Depending on the exact form of the underlying economic model, the functions $f$ and $g$ may have different interpretations.
-They could be the likelihoods of $y_{i,t},$ conditional on $\nu_{t},$ and $z_{s}$ respectively.
-In a likelihood setting, $f$ and $g$ impose restrictions on $y_{i,t}$ and $z_{s}$ because of the implied martingale properties of the score process.
+They could be the log-likelihoods of $y_{i,t},$ conditional on $\nu_{t},$ and $z_{s}$ respectively.
+In a likelihood setting, $f$ and $g$ impose restrictions on $y_{i,t}$ and $z_{s}$ because of the implied martingale properties of the score process evaluated at the true parameter values.
 More generally, the functions $f$ and $g$ may be the basis for method of moments (the exactly identified case) or GMM (the overidentified case) estimation.
-In these situations parameters are identified from the conditions $E_{C}\left[ f\left( \left. y_{i,t}\right\vert \beta,\nu_{t},\rho\right) \right] =0$ given the shock $\nu_{t}$ and $E_{\tau}\left[ g\left( z_{s}|\beta ,\rho\right) \right] =0.$ The first expectation, $E_{C},$ is understood as being over the cross-section population distribution holding $\nu=\left( \nu_{1},...,\nu_{T}\right) $ fixed, while the second, $E_{\tau},$ is over the stationary distribution of the time-series data generating process.
-The moment conditions follow from martingale assumptions we directly impose on $f$ and $g.$ In our companion paper we discuss examples of economic models that rationalize these assumptions.
+In these situations parameters are identified from the conditions $E_{C}\left[ f\left( \left. y_{i,t}\right\vert \beta,\nu_{t},\rho\right) \right] =0$ given the shock $\nu_{t}$ and $E_{\tau}\left[ g\left( z_{s}|\beta ,\rho\right) \right] =0.$ The first expectation, $E_{C},$ is understood as being over the cross-section population distribution holding $\nu=\left( \nu_{1},...,\nu_{T}\right) $ fixed, while the second, $E_{\tau},$ is over the distribution of the time-series data generating process.
+The moment conditions follow from martingale assumptions we directly impose on $f$ and $g.$ In our companion paper HKM20 we discuss examples of economic models that rationalize these assumptions.